-- 8.1 Generally speaking, token gifts and benefits include: - free or subsidised meals, beverages or refreshments provided in conjunction with: - i) the discussion of official business ii) council work related events such a - council work related events such as training, education sessions, workshops - iii) conferences - iv) council functions or events - v) social functions organised by groups, such as council committees and community organisations. - b) invitations to and attendance at local social, cultural or sporting events - c) gifts of single bottles of reasonably priced alcohol to individual council officials at end of year functions, public occasions or in recognition of work done (such as providing a lecture/training session/address) - d) ties, scarves, coasters, tie pins, diaries, chocolates or flowers.
+- 8.1 Generally speaking, token gifts and benefits include: - a) free or subsidised meals, beverages or refreshments provided in conjunction with: - i) the discussion of official business - ii) council work related events such as training, education sessions, workshops - iii) conferences - iv) council functions or events - v) social functions organised by groups, such as council committees and community organisations. - b) invitations to and attendance at local social, cultural or sporting events - c) gifts of single bottles of reasonably priced alcohol to individual council officials at end of year functions, public occasions or in recognition of work done (such as providing a lecture/training session/address) - d) ties, scarves, coasters, tie pins, diaries, chocolates or flowers.